 When someone asks you, “is your marketing working?”, what do you think they’re really asking?
-They could be asking you if it’s generating awareness or foot traffic, or if it’s generating sales.
+They could be asking you if it’s generating awareness of your products and services, or foot traffic, or if it’s generating sales.

 When we ask ourselves this question, we want to know if your marketing is effectively generating business in a profitable way.
-That’s really what marketing is trying to accomplish, after all.
+That’s really what sales and marketing are trying to accomplish, after all.